j9t/html-minifier-next/README.md

 ### Sorting attributes and style classes

 Minifier options like `sortAttributes` and `sortClassName` won’t impact the plain‑text size of the output.
-However, they form long, repetitive character chains that should improve the compression ratio of gzip used for HTTP.
+However, using these options for more consistent ordering improves the compression ratio for gzip and Brotli used over HTTP.

 ## Minification comparison